nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `tb.prettyPrintTable`

-*Convert a kdb+ mixed list of Arrow array data to an Arrow table and pretty print the table*
+*Convert a kdb+ mixed list of array data to an Arrow table and pretty print the table*

 ```
 .arrowkdb.tb.prettyPrintTable[schema_id;array_data]